 J. Refrigerated Storage.
 Adequate refrigerated storage, refrigerators and frozen food storage cabinets[,] shall be provided which are regulated to maintain temperatures prescribed in COMAR 10.15.03 Food Service Facilities.

-Agency Note: Food in storage shall be arranged such that new food items are stored behind old food items so that the oldest foods are used first, First In First Out.
+(1) Food in storage shall be arranged such that new food items are stored behind old food items

+(2) The oldest foods shall be used first, First In First Out.

-[.33] .32 Administrative Areas.
+[.33] .44 Administrative Areas.